nidhip05/weather-app/README.md

  - ## API Integration
    Utilizes weather data APIs to fetch and display real-time weather information
  - ## Styling
-   Responsive design principles using SS and styled module.ts files
+   Responsive design principles using CSS and styled module.ts files
 - ## Deployment
    Hosted on vercel for seamless deployment and scalability.